DangSage/nethersnnodes/mods/_entities/builtin_item/README.md

 - Dropped items slide on nodes with {slippery} groups
 - Items stuck inside solid nodes move to nearest empty space
 - Can use new on_pickup() function if available
-- Added 'dropped_step(self, pos, dtime, moveresult)' custom on_step for dropped items 'self.node_inside' contains node table that item is inside 'self.def_inside' contains node definition for above 'self.node_under' contains node table that is below item
+- Added 'dropped_step(self, pos, dtime, moveresult)' custom on_step for dropped items WHEN SNEAKING 'self.node_inside' contains node table that item is inside 'self.def_inside' contains node definition for above 'self.node_under' contains node table that is below item